What Are the Steps of Conversion Optimization?

 There are plenty of tools on the internet that can be helpful to get some insights for your web conversion optimization strategy like:

-A graphical representation of the cursor movement on a specific web page for a specific period of time shows a heat map.
+A heat map is a graphical representation of the cursor movement on a certain web page for a specific period of time.
 Popular and unpopular spots are represented by color scales from red to blue.
 If you run a conversion rate optimization campaign, heat maps can help you identify the most unpopular areas of your page, that is, where users do not go.
-Therefore, you can avoid placing your CTA in such areas and place them somewhere where users click more.
+Therefore, you can avoid placing your CTA in such areas and put them somewhere where users click more.

 Scroll maps represent the same information as any other heat map but show how far users scroll.
-Make sure to place your CTAs and USP in the most popular part of the page.
+Make sure to place your CTAs and USPs in the most popular part of the page.

 This tool shows where users click on a web page: button clicks, links, video clicks, and more.
 You can use it to track user interaction on your page.